bitnami/middleman-boilerplate/README.md

 * HAML template engine
 * A `Dockerfile` and a `docker-compose` file to run the project with one command

-We recommend you the [middlemant documentation site](https://middlemanapp.com/basics/install/).
+We recommend you the [middleman documentation site](https://middlemanapp.com/basics/install/).
 There you will find useful tutorials, videos and advanced configuration guides.

 ## Structure